UZH-PEG/microxanox/inst/manuscript/revision_2/Response_rev2.md

 > Here is the original comment 2.2: `finding steady states that correspond to values of one environmental driver`.
 The software does not find a steady state.
 Maybe the authors refer to the software running an open loop of the dynamic system under a set of initial conditions and a subset of parameter values (oxygen diffusivity).
 Then, the numerical evaluation of steady states could be related to environmental conditions in real systems.

 **Response**: We agree--the software does not find a steady state of the system.
-We no longer claim that it does, and we have added `The software does not provide the user with a steady state.` (lines XXX-YYY).
-Furthermore, in lines XXX-YYY of the newly revised manuscript we explain that the simulations provide a *final state* of the system, and that this is not guaranteed to be a steady state of the system: `When one wishes to be able to make conclusions about how the *steady state* of the system is affected by the environmental driver, it is very important to note that the *final state* (provided by the simulation) is not guaranteed to be a *steady state*.` (lines XXX-YYY).
+We no longer claim that it does, and we have added `The software does not provide the user with a steady state.` (lines 143 in track changes document).
+Furthermore, in lines 139-151 of the newly revised manuscript we explain that the simulations provide a *final state* of the system, and that this is not guaranteed to be a steady state of the system: `When one wishes to be able to make conclusions about how the *steady state* of the system is affected by the environmental driver, it is very important to note that the *final state* (provided by the simulation) is not guaranteed to be a *steady state*.` (lines 139-142).
 We also then list the actions that users need to take in order to somewhat safely assume that the provided final state is a steady state of the system: `In order to somewhat safely assume that the final state is a steady state, the user must ensure that the simulation is run for sufficiently long time for any transient dynamics to disappeared, and must also check the type of long-term dynamics occurring.
-In the results presented here, and in the paper @Limberger2023, this was performed by visual inspection, and by checking the sensitivity of conclusions to the length of the simulation.` (lines XXX-YYY)
+In the results presented here, and in the paper @Limberger2023, this was performed by visual inspection, and by checking the sensitivity of conclusions to the length of the simulation.` (lines 143-149)

 > 2.3 The comment has not been addressed.